-A feast for all the the senses; fast-paced, crazy, urbanized, dirty, interesting, alive, unreal – it is true, you will either love or hate Manila.
-If you like shopping, night life, and cities then stay here and enjoy, but if not then exit fast before you find yourself in an urban claustrophobia!
+A feast for all the senses; fast-paced, crazy, urbanized, dirty, interesting, alive, unreal – it is true, you will either love or hate Manila.
+If you like shopping, nightlife, and cities then stay here and enjoy, but if not then exit fast before you find yourself in urban claustrophobia!

-Despite the overwhelming aspects of the city you will find nooks and crannies that offer unique discoveries.
+Despite the overwhelming aspects of the city, you will find nooks and crannies that offer unique discoveries.
 Like many Asian capitals, Manila is a city of contrasts and that is what makes it such an interesting place to explore…

-TOP TIP: Note that the couchsurfing community is very active in Manila, and this could be a good way to get to know a city that could otherwise take years to find the good spots!
+TOP TIP: Note that the CouchSurfing community is very active in Manila, and this could be a good way to get to know a city that could otherwise take years to find the good spots!

-Places to Stay in Manila
+Where to Stay in Manila

 Bear in mind that Manila is an unrelenting sprawl of cities within cities.
 Quezon, Malate, Makati are all spread, not just in distance, but by the associated traffic times between them.

 If you stay in Makati you will be close to the business district and the high class greenbelt shopping centers.
-Fort Bonafacio is similar.
-Quezon city has some great night life and live music, but is quite a distance from the airports.
+Fort Bonifacio is similar.
+Quezon City has some great nightlife and live music, but is quite a distance from the airports.

 Things to do in Manila

-- Visit the oldest university in Asia: As the country of many firsts, Manila also is the home of the oldest university in Asia and one of the largest Catholic universities in the world, the University of Santo Tomas.
+As the country of many firsts, Manila also is the home of the oldest university in Asia and one of the largest Catholic universities in the world, the University of Santo Tomas.

-- Shop ’til you drop: Oh how the Filipinos love their shopping malls and Manila is the hub of all creatures great and mall!
-The Mall of Asia is the biggest… SM Malls will pop up all over town, Greenbelt and Fort Bonafacio are for those high end flashpackers, then Greenhills is where you’ll find your bargains.
+Oh how the Filipinos love their shopping malls and Manila is the hub of all creatures great and mall!
+The Mall of Asia is the biggest… SM Malls will pop up all over town, Greenbelt and Fort Bonafacio are for those high-end flashpackers, then Greenhills is where you’ll find your bargains.

-- Sample local food: Go to the weekend markets in Makati and eat your way through the day sampling all the Filipino delicacies!
+Go to the weekend markets in Makati and eat your way through the day sampling all the Filipino delicacies!

 Located in the Greenbelt shopping area this museum is worth a look to give you an interesting summary of the Philippines history.
 They change the exhibits regularly so you’ll be sure to find something that interests you.

 Many Filipinos grow up in the karaoke room, then end up on stage in Manila.
 You won’t have to look far to find some live music and a place to kick back with a few San Miguels.
 The city is alive with music, rhythm and energy!

 You can take a day boat trip to the island of Corrigedor located at the entrance to Manila Bay.
 The island has served as a fortress for the Spanish and later the Americans and played a crucial role in the Japanese invasion in World War II.
 The place is a must for those with a passion for history.

-- Manila is the hub for transport for all domestic airlines.
+Manila is the hub for transport for all domestic airlines.
 International arrivals to Manila will either arrive in Manila or Clark Airport.
 However, in the near future, more arrivals will be directed towards the center of the capital.

-- Getting to Manila by plane is possible from around 30 destinations in the Philippines, and around 20 destinations outside of the Philippines.
+Getting to Manila by plane is possible from around 30 destinations in the Philippines, and around 20 destinations outside of the Philippines.
 Check out airlines such as Cebu Pacific to look at their route map.

 Where to go next?

 Coron: Take a short flight out of the big city and find yourself in peaceful Coron.
 Here you can begin to lap up the tropical island paradise beach culture that the Philippines is famous for!

-Camarines Sur: Take an overnight train down to Camarines Sur in south east Luzon.
+Camarines Sur: Take an overnight train down to Camarines Sur in southeast Luzon.

-- Donsol: Head south to a the beautiful Donsol where you can swim with the incredible whale sharks!
+Donsol: Head south to a the beautiful Donsol where you can swim with the incredible whale sharks!